oehrlis/o-db-docker/lab/ex02/1x02en-Exercise.md

-## Exercise 1: Get known the Environment
+## Exercise 2: Simple docker image to get warm

 ### Exercise Goals

-Simple exercise to get to know the environment.
+Create a simple Docker image to get warm.

+- Everybody can successfully build a docker image.
-- Everybody can access his/her compute instance.
+- Everybody can successfully run a docker container.

 ### Tasks